-86 The claims of the applicant specifically referring to Article 4 of the contested decision are based on criticism of the transitional system provided by the contested decision with a view to recovering the aid at issue.
-The applicant is in particular disputing the date used as a reference to determine the aid which could be recovered.
-In its 'alternative' claims concerning that article, the applicant is thus seeking to limit the possibilities of recovering the aid granted to it should any possibility of recovering that aid not be eliminated on the basis of its main claims.
-Thus the applicant's main claims must be viewed as seeking to remove all possibilities of recovering the aid and, therefore, in any event, the annulment of Article 4 of the contested decision.

-Furthermore, it would be particularly formalistic to hold that the applicant does not seek in its main claims to obtain the annulment of Article 4 of the contested decision, which is the legal basis for the recovery of the aid, while the applicant is entitled to challenge this decision only insofar as it may be subject to a recovery measure (see, to that effect, Joined Cases C?71/09 P, C?73/09 P and C?76/09 P Comitato 'Venezia vuole vivere' and Others v Commission [2011] ECR I?4727, paragraph 56).

-88 It must therefore be held that, although it is only 'in the alternative' that the applicant seeks the annulment of Article 4 of the contested decision, which relates to recovery of the aid, it necessarily seeks to obtain, as its main claim also, the annulment of the provision which is the legal basis for recovering the aid which it received.

-89 However, since the plea examined above concerning the lack of selectivity of the measure at issue is well founded, it is necessary to annul not only Article 1(1) of the contested decision, which contains the finding of the existence of aid, but also Article 4 of that decision, which provides for the recovery of that aid.
+- The claims of the applicants specifically referring to Article 4 of the contested decision are based on criticism of the transitional system provided by the contested decision with a view to recovering the aid at issue.
+The applicants are in particular disputing the date used as a reference to determine the aid which could be recovered.
+In their 'alternative' claims concerning that article, the applicants are thus seeking to limit the possibilities of recovering the aid granted to them should any possibility of recovering that aid not be eliminated on the basis of their main claims.
+Thus the applicants' main claims must be viewed as seeking to remove all possibilities of recovering the aid and, therefore, in any event, the annulment of Article 4 of the contested decision. - Furthermore, it would be particularly formalistic to hold that the applicants do not seek in their main claims to obtain the annulment of Article 4 of the contested decision, which is the legal basis for the recovery of the aid, while the applicants are entitled to challenge this decision only insofar as they may be subject to a recovery measure (see, to that effect, Joined Cases C?71/09 P, C?73/09 P and C?76/09 P Comitato 'Venezia vuole vivere' and Others v Commission [2011] ECR I?4727, paragraph 56). - It must therefore be held that, although it is only 'in the alternative' that the applicants seek the annulment of Article 4 of the contested decision, which relates to recovery of the aid, they necessarily seek to obtain, as their main claim also, the annulment of the provision which is the legal basis for recovering the aid which they received. - However, since the plea examined above concerning the lack of selectivity of the measure at issue is well founded, it is necessary to annul not only Article 1(1) of the contested decision, which contains the finding of the existence of aid, but also Article 4 of that decision, which provides for the recovery of that aid.